Dr. Anna P. Durbin

 Welcome to the Center for Immunization Research website!
-Thank you for your interest in learning more about our center and the important work we do to facilitate the development of novel vaccines.
-Our faculty and staff are committed to the local and global expansion of research activities in the areas of vaccine development, evaluation and policy.
+Thank you for your interest in learning more about our Center and the important work we do to facilitate the development of novel vaccines.
+Our faculty and staff are committed to the local and global expansion of research activities in the areas of vaccine development, evaluation, policy, and community education.

-The CIR’s study teams are dedicated to the safe and ethical conduct of phase I and II clinical vaccine trials in three main categories: pediatric studies, flavivirus plus studies and mucosal and vaccine challenge (MVAC) studies.
+The CIR’s study teams are dedicated to the safe and ethical conduct of phase I, II, and III clinical vaccine trials in three main categories: pediatric studies, vaccines to prevent mosquito-borne infections and mucosal and vaccine challenge (MVAC) studies.
 Each team is comprised of Johns Hopkins Bloomberg School of Public Health faculty, research nurses, study coordinators and research assistants who are devoted to the CIR’s mission to facilitate the development of new vaccines of global importance.
-Collectively, we have conducted clinical vaccine trials for respiratory syncytial virus [RSV], human metapneumovirus [HMPV], influenza, and parainfluenza [PIV], flavivirus vaccines (dengue virus, West Nile virus and Zika), ebola, enteric vaccines (norovirus, enterotoxigenic E. coli (ETEC), Shigella and many other diseases and viruses.
+Collectively, we have conducted clinical vaccine trials for SARS CoV-2, respiratory syncytial virus [RSV], human metapneumovirus [HMPV], influenza, parainfluenza [PIV], malaria, Ebola, shigella, flaviviruses (dengue, West Nile and Zika), enteric pathogens (norovirus, enterotoxigenic E. coli (ETEC) and many other diseases and viruses.
+In addition to our vaccine trials, we have developed human challenge models (CHIMs) for dengue virus, Zika virus and enteric pathogens.
+These CHIMs have been evaluated in clinical trials at the Center to advance vaccine development.

 Director of the Center for Immunization Research